top of page

 The Oberst Lab studies how cells die, and how dying cells impact immunity.
 It is located within the Department of Immunology at the University of Washington in beautiful Seattle.

 Another focus of the lab is on understanding how viruses activate the pathways of cell death, and the consequences for the host when they do so.
-Our work has focused on the effect of flavivirus infection in the brain, and the consequences of activation of the necroptotic pathway in this site.
+Our work has focused on the effect of flavivirus infection in the brain, and what happens when infected cells die, or when they fail to do so.

 We also study roles for cell death in auto-inflammatory pathology.
 We recently identified types of self-produced RNA that can activate cell death pathways when they are dysregulated, and we are working to understand how improper sensing of our own nucleic acids can drive pathology.